Canada government says court verdict on assisted suicide 'sensitive'

 "This is a sensitive issue for many Canadians, with deeply held beliefs on both sides," Justice Minister Peter MacKay said in a statement.
 "We will study the decision and ensure all perspectives on this difficult issue are heard."

-The verdict puts Canada in the company of a handful of Western countries where the practice will be legal.
+The verdict puts Canada in the company of a handful of Western countries where the practise will be legal.
 The decision takes effect in 12 months.

 (Reporting by David Ljunggren; Writing by Susan Taylor; Editing by Leslie Adler)